telerik/reporting-docs/knowledge-base/how-to-customize-export-options-of-html5-viewer-based-on-report.md

 ---
-title: Selective export of reports from Html5 Viewer
+title: Filter export options based on the selected report in the Html5 Report Viewer
 description: How to customize the export options of the viewer based on the report
 type: how-to
 page_title: Modify available rendering extensions in the Html5 Report Viewer based on report name